Basic Lens Calibration (without lens distortion)

 Put any object with vertical legs into the studio, for example, a chair, a table, or a stand.

-Place one the virtual markers near a leg on the screen using the Marker 1 Pos property.
+Place one of the virtual markers near a leg on the screen using the Marker 1 Pos property.

 If you rotate the camera you’ll see that the virtual marker and the real leg will drift relative to each other yet.
 In other words, they are not in spatial sync.

 Add a new calibration point.

 In the appearing window, you can adjust the focal length for the current zoom + focus encoder position.
 You can either adjust the Focal length or the Field Of View value whichever you find more informative, they’re linked together.

 At the same time pan your camera back and forth.
 The goal is to find a focal length where the drifting of the virtual marker relative to the leg disappears or becomes minimal.
 When the virtual marker moves faster than our real-world point of reference, then our Focal length value is too low.
 When it moves slower than our real-world point of reference, then our Focal length is too high.

 When you’ve found a suitable value place the virtual marker precisely on the leg.
 If your test object has two legs, use Marker 2 as well.

 Now pan/tilt your camera again for a final check, and refine the Focal length if necessary.